lcsm29/project-euler/README.md

   * sql:

 ### Number of Iterations (higher is better)
 This table shows how much iterations it computes for about a second.
-The main file not just runs the fastest algo, but runs every implementations.
-Thus, doing poorly on some algo could hamper the result greatly, even if the language is pretty fast on most implementations.
 | Problems  | py         | c          | cpp        | cs         | fs         | go         | hs         | java       | js         | php        | rb         | sql        |
 | --------- | ---------- | ---------- | ---------- | ---------- | ---------- | ---------- | ---------- | ---------- | ---------- | ---------- | ---------- | ---------- |
 | 1         |     65,000 |            |            |            |            |            |            |            |            |            |      4,000 |            |